LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

    user's cart and orders from Demo Shop, demonstrating how Alice's data is exposed while Ben remains safe.

-   account displays how secure it is and lists the enabled protections.
-Alice intentionally has reduced security while Ben has all security features enabled.

 2. Log in and locate the **Credential Stuffing Simulation** section.
 Choose a target account and click **Start Attack**.
 When targeting Alice the attack